Free Shipping On Orders Over $100

 • Pet Stain

-• Blot the spill immediately with a clean, dry cloth.
+• Blot the spill with a clean, dry cloth.

 • Spray half water, half vinegar, and let it sit a few minutes.